Stop smoking

 Protecting loved ones

-You will no longer create second hand smoke which causes a risk of smoking-related diseases in others.
+You will no longer create second hand smoke which causes a risk of smoking-related diseases in others including pets.

 Improved sex life